noahtjkim/noahtjkim.github.io/_posts/2025-03-19-Processing-Large_Datasets-in-Databricks-for-Data-Warehouse-Integration.md

 print(new_values)
 ```

-This results in a standardized column name mapping.
+This results in a standardised column name mapping.

 #### 3. Storing Processed Schema in S3
 To allow manual verification and future processing, we upload the processed schema to S3.